-Let’s face it, the world is a better place with macaroni and cheese.
+Let’s face it, the world is a better place with macaroni and cheese, don’t you agree?

-This is my most requested recipe on the planet and I am sharing it with you today.
+This is one of my most requested recipes and I am sharing it with you today.
 It is the most delicious mac and cheese I think you will ever have the pleasure of eating.

-This recipe is so simple to make mainly because I scaled it down to 2 portions.
-It only calls for 1 cup of pasta and I bake it in a small 2 qt baking dish.
-There is just enough for 2 people.
+I find most mac and cheese recipes make A TON, so this recipe has been scaled down to about 2 hearty portions.
+It only calls for 1 cup of pasta and it’s baked in a small 2 qt. baking dish.
+It is perfect for 2 people.

 HOW TO MAKE GOUDA MAC AND CHEESE IN 3 SIMPLE STEPS: